ChatBees/netlify-plugin-chatbees/README.md

 ```

 Then update your ```package.json``` to include ```netlify-plugin-chatbees``` dependency, run ```npm install -D netlify-plugin-chatbees``` or ```yarn add -D netlify-plugin-chatbees```.

+## About ChatBees
+[ChatBees](https://www.chatbees.ai) is a production-ready, serverless chat platform for your knowledge base.
+Our platform provides simple, scalable APIs for building LLM applications - in fact, you can build your own chatbot in minutes!
+Our goal is to enable LLM application developers to focus on building the best user experience without having to worry about productionization and deployment.

+## How does this plugin work?
+ChatBees executes two functions when your website is deployed:

+1. ChatBees generates a personalized AI assistant that is integrated into your website
+2. ChatBees scans your website content to train the AI assistant, ensuring it is knowledgeable about the information presented on your site.

+Additionally, with each deployment, ChatBees updates your AI assistant to reflect the most current content available on your site.

 ## Pricing